LSDOlab/modopt/docs/src/modeling/csdl.md

         self.add_constraint('constraint_2', lower=1.)
 ```

-Once your model is setup in csdl, create a `Simulator` object in csdl and
+Once your model is setup in CSDL, create a `Simulator` object in CSDL and
 translate the `Simulator` object to a `CSDLProblem` object in modOpt.

 ```py